Knight inspires England to ODI series win

 Her 100-run partnership with Amy Jones (40) went some way to securing the game for England, but the skipper was frustrated to fall with her side still needing eight runs from the final 10 balls.

-The hosts went into the final over still needing a run a ball to win, but Anya Shrubsole hit five runs from the first three balls, before a Leigh Kasperek wide handed the win to England.
+The hosts went into the final over still needing a run a ball to win, but Anya Shrubsole hit five runs from the first three balls, before a wide bowled by Leigh Kasperek - from which Katey Martin had, in vain, attempted to stump Sophie Ecclestone - handed the win to England.

-New Zealand earlier reached 244-8 from their 50 overs, anchored by 65 not out from Katey Martin and Amy Satterthwaite's 54.
+New Zealand earlier reached 244-8 from their 50 overs, anchored by 65 not out from Martin and Amy Satterthwaite's 54.

 Off-spinner Charlie Dean again impressed with 3-52 before Knight produced an innings of real maturity to make only the seventh England century in a women's ODI run chase.